Messy Church at St. Sabinus' started in April 2011. Imagine the scene:

 After the activities, we CELEBRATE, with a short time of worship exploring the theme of the activities - simple in style, featuring music and drama, with the children encouraged to join in and show everyone some of the things they've made.

-We finish off the afternoon by CHOMP, when we have a cooked meal together, giving everyone a chance to sit down and chat - adults and children alike.
+We finish off the afternoon by CHOMP, when the children have a cooked meal together, giving everyone a chance to sit down and chat - adults and children alike.

 When the children have gone home, taking their creations with them, it's time to COLLAPSE, as the helpers catch their breath and realise just how shattered they are!